 Just another day in the Hood

 Kindness is the language which the deaf can hear and the blind can see

 Poetry, story and real life.

-musings on life, love and peace
+declarations and affirmations on life, love and peace

 Original Poetry, Limericks, Short Stories, Op-Eds & Funny, Fender-Sized Philosophies

 Where derision meets concision.